EthanPintoA/islet/README.md

 Islet emphasizes native CSS for styling, avoiding CSS-in-JS or other abstractions.

 [RSCSS (Reasonable System for CSS Stylesheet Structure)](https://rstacruz.github.io/rscss/) is used as a guideline for writing maintainable and scalable CSS.
-RSCSS is similar to BEM but leverages cascading and specificity rather than avoiding them.
+RSCSS is similar to [BEM (Block, Element, Modifier)](https://bem.info/) but leverages cascading and specificity rather than avoiding them.

-A few adjustments are made to RSCSS for Islet, including:
+A few adjustments are made to RSCSS for Islet, to better align with [islands](#islands):

 - Islands are treated as RSCSS "components."
 - Styling islands should be done with element selectors instead of class names since custom elements provide unique selectors.